 The difficulty reflects the problems in GPS reception and also the additional problem of actually finding the pub when you get to the coordinates.
 Remember the date, 1546 - you'll need it!

-To claim this cache, mail the answers to these questions through "The Wombles" profile link at the top of the page, and tick the box to release your email address.
+To claim this cache, send your answers to us through the message system.
 Under no circumstances post the answers in your log.

 1. The name of the pub (the name is NOT Fullers which is the brewery) and

-2. The number of red gem stones (jewels) on one side of the hanging pub sign on the pub itself (if you are colour blind then I will accept a photo of you at the pub sent through the geocaching app message system instead).
+2. The number of Green gem stones (jewels) on one side of the hanging pub sign on the pub itself (if you are colour blind then I will accept a photo of you at the pub sent through the geocaching app message system instead).

 Under no circumstances should you post the answers in your log or post photographs of the answer.
 You must physically visit this cache in order to log it, please do not abuse this requirement (I regret that I will have to delete logs that do not meet these requirements).